nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - The units will be updated in both the ingredient repository and recipes.
 - If units is left blank, the units will be deleted (back to default value).
+- There cannot be a space between / and your input units

 Example of usage:
 - `update units i/salt u/kilograms`
 - `update units i/salt u/`

+Example incorrect usage:
+- `update units i/salt u/ kilograms`

 <br/>